starsimhub/starsim/docs/migration_v2v3/README.md

 )
 mp = ss.MixingPool(**mp_pars)
 ```
-should be refactored as this:
+should be migrated to this:
 ```py
 import starsim as ss